dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 However, at this point the Pods and the service that they are part of <b>is still NOT exposed to the external world.</b> These services can only be accessed by workloads that are within the K8S cluster itself.<

-So far NSX-T Load Balancer (on a Tier1) is NOT used at all.
+So far NSX-T Load Balancer (on a Tier1) at all.

 Let' s focus on how to make the service accessible from the external world in the next section.